martinlynge/bit-docs/content/docs/importing-components.md

 ### NPM

 Dependencies can be also configured to be installed with NPM.
-To configure Bit to use NPM for the installation of dependencies, configure the following in your project's [bit.json](/docs/conf-bit-json.html#packagemanager--string) file.
+To configure Bit to use NPM for dependencies installation, configure the following in your project's [bit.json](/docs/conf-bit-json.html#packagemanager--string) file.

 ```js{2}
 {